Net present value: Alternative discounting frequencies

+The NPV formula using beginning of period discounting is given by:

+This results in the least conservative NPV.

 The discount rate

 The rate used to discount future cash flows to the present value is a key variable of this process.

 A firm's weighted average cost of capital (after tax) is often used, but many people believe that it is appropriate to use higher discount rates to adjust for risk, opportunity cost, or other factors.
 A variable discount rate with higher rates applied to cash flows occurring further along the time span might be used to reflect the yield curve premium for long-term debt.

 Another approach to choosing the discount rate factor is to decide the rate which the capital needed for the project could return if invested in an alternative venture.
 If, for example, the capital required for Project A can earn 5% elsewhere, use this discount rate in the NPV calculation to allow a direct comparison to be made between Project A and the alternative.
 Related to this concept is to use the firm's reinvestment rate.
 Re-investment rate can be defined as the rate of return for the firm's investments on average.
 When analyzing projects in a capital constrained environment, it may be appropriate to use the reinvestment rate rather than the firm's weighted average cost of capital as the discount factor.
 It reflects opportunity cost of investment, rather than the possibly lower cost of capital.

 An NPV calculated using variable discount rates (if they are known for the duration of the investment) may better reflect the situation than one calculated from a constant discount rate for the entire investment duration.
 Refer to the tutorial article written by Samuel Baker for more detailed relationship between the NPV and the discount rate.

 For some professional investors, their investment funds are committed to target a specified rate of return.
 In such cases, that rate of return should be selected as the discount rate for the NPV calculation.
 In this way, a direct comparison can be made between the profitability of the project and the desired rate of return.

 To some extent, the selection of the discount rate is dependent on the use to which it will be put.
 If the intent is simply to determine whether a project will add value to the company, using the firm's weighted average cost of capital may be appropriate.
 If trying to decide between alternative investments in order to maximize the value of the firm, the corporate reinvestment rate would probably be a better choice.